ericweidman/Clique/README.md

 Older messages will be archived
 Timestamps are stored and displayed

--
+--

-                                                User created Cliques
+**User created Cliques**:
 (This section needs to be broken into smaller sections with greater detail)

 Size: Large